How to sell on Teachers Pay Teachers in 2021 (and why this makes you a better teacher)

 I call this version 2.6 (Phew!)
 Still learning and growing, but getting negative feedback is tough.
 Hopefully this pays off.
 My next goal is to create little 2 minute video previews of each product to help teachers see how things are organized before they buy.

-So, yes, you can still make money selling lesson plans on TpT.
+So, yes, you can still make money selling lesson plans on TpT in 2021.

 And, yes, it’s a lot harder than it looks… but, that’s the point.

 Making money online from a side hustle (or real job) is hard work.
 This real-world challenge provides teachers with an authentic deep learning task that gives us an opportunity to work on our own 21st-century skills.

 As we learn from our successes and failures in this side hustle, teachers experience struggle, despair, and eventually, hopefully, success (i.e. make some side-gig money.)

 By integrating our own life lessons about character and growth mindset into our classrooms, we are better able to prepare our students for future uncertainties.

 FOLLOW my TpT Store to see what I do.

 (If you have any questions, please ask me in the comments below.)